-Among assets that generate corporate value, intangible assets such as human resources, patents, expertise, and the brand are becoming increasingly important, not merely tangible assets including the production equipment to expand production and the facilities to conduct high-efficiency inspections.
 The H.U.
-Group’s definition of materiality as those elements that impact the creation of corporate value in the medium term covers general intangible assets including customer assets, intellectual property, and the brand, going beyond the standpoint of environment, society and governance (ESG).
+Group’s definition of materiality covers, as the elements that impact the creation of corporate value in the medium term, general intangible assets including customer assets, intellectual property, and the brand, going beyond the standpoint of environment, society, and governance (ESG).

 Each year, the H.U.
 Group Sustainability Committee will determine whether the materiality cycle needs to be updated in response to changes in the external environment, and the H.U.
 Group will operate the updated cycle.

 Shift from Materiality Identification Process to Update Cycle

 Based on the materiality established in fiscal 2018, and mainly taking into account ISO 26000 and GRI Standards, we identified issues from the perspective of our stakeholders in accordance with our new medium-term plan, which addresses changes in the business environment.
 Our management engaged in discussions accordingly and, following approval by the President and Group CEO, we disclosed our new materiality in the integrated report 2020.

 Phase 2: Align with Vision, Mission (FY2021)

 In order to upgrade the issues identified, the H.U.
 Group Sustainability Committee created a materiality aligned with our Vision, Mission that that are particularly important in terms of “importance to the H.U.
 Group” and “importance to long-term investors” such as financial reporting, innovation opportunities, and the impact of regulations and industry norms (supporting double materiality *1).